Close-up of stamped concrete with circular textured pattern

 Edge and Joint Preparation

-Preparing edges and joints properly prevents future cracking and ensures clean stamping lines.
-For control and expansion joints, use a joint cleaner to remove any debris or old sealant.
+Properly prepare edges and joints to prevent future cracking and ensure clean stamping lines.
+Clean control and expansion joints using a joint cleaner to remove debris or old sealant.
+Fill cracks with an appropriate, compatible repair mortar.
+For edge repairs, follow the same process, ensuring all edges are clean, dry, and properly prepared.

 Tools, Materials, and Release Agents Checklist